lambdaclass/holiday_pinger/README.md

     $ make dev_ui

-Which will uses figwheel to provide a REPL and hot-reload of the code changes.
+Which uses figwheel to provide a REPL and hot-reload of the code changes.

 ### GitHub login configuration